digideskio/developer.fulcrumapp.com/_data-event-examples/add-weather-data.md

 This example assumes you've signed up for an API key from [wunderground.com](https://www.wunderground.com/weather/api) and have a text field in your app (`weather_summary` below) to store the current weather summary.

+**NOTE**: Weather Underground API is a paid for service.
+There are some alternatives below.
+If you use one of these alternatives, you will likely need to reference their API docs to ensure that the calls are properly configured.
+- [NWS](https://www.weather.gov/documentation/services-web-api) has a free API.
+- [OpenWeatherMap](https://openweathermap.org/api) has an API that is free with a 60 calls per minute limit, and the data is <2 hours old.
+- [Dark Sky](https://darksky.net/dev) has an API that is free with a 1000 calls per day limit.

 Here we're listening for the `'change-geometry'` event for a record, and then using the [REQUEST]({{ site.url }}/data-events/reference/request) function to make an API call to wunderground.com.
 Once we get the response we parse it as JSON and use [SETVALUE]({{ site.url }}/data-events/reference/setvalue) to update the form value.